PlanetHorizont/ben.hoskings.net/_posts/2010-09-24-babushka-community-stats.markdown

 Since that endpoint is public, the database is obviously gameable.
 But, you know, don't do that please.

-So, that's my idea.
+_So, that's my idea_.
 It's in `next`, it's working, and the database is growing as of now.

-I'm keen to hear your feedback, and for that to influence how babushka develops.
+I'd love to hear your thoughts on this new feature, and your experience using it.
+The best ways to get in touch are to tweet at [@babushka_app](http://twitter.com/babushka_app), or send a message to the [mailing list](http://groups.google.com/group/babushka_app/).
+I'm keen for your feedback to influence how babushka develops.
 Sharing is awesome.